 Staying hydrated has been shown to increase metabolism by as much as 30%.
 Conversely, just 2% dehydration can cause exercise performance to suffer, impair your alertness, create an inability to focus, and encourage signs of fatigue.
 So make sure you're sipping water throughout the day.
 The only time to slow down or avoid water is when dining so you don't dilute digestive enzymes that break down food for absorption.

 Say goodbye to all those hours on the treadmill.
 Endurance exercises like long-distance running actually cause your body to break down (think muscle loss!), stress your immune system, and may even cause weight gain.
 To get your body into fat-burning mode and kick up your metabolism, try burst training, otherwise known as high-intensity interval training (HIIT).
 When you do this first thing in the morning, it causes an oxygen deficit that your body needs to make up during the day, which will cause greater fat loss.

 5. Manage stress.

-Stress is an unavoidable part of life, but when it becomes chronic, your stress hormone, cortisol, starts to work against you by breaking down muscle and storing fat.
+Stress is an unavoidable part of life, but when it becomes chronic, your stress hormone, cortisol, starts to work against you by breaking down muscle, storing fat, and causing insulin resistance.
 To boost your metabolism, make de-stressing a priority: Meditate, pencil in time with a bestie, or indulge in a relaxing bath with lavender essential oil and candles.

 6. Get serious about sleep.